tiltedphoques/gitbook-wiki/general-information/faq.md

 ### Q: I have a lot of issues with the mod.
 Where can I get help?

 A: You can look at the [troubleshooting page](../guides/troubleshooting/) on this wiki, which contains a list of common problems and solutions.
 If none of the troubleshooting pages helped you, you can always join our [Discord server](https://discord.com/invite/skyrimtogether).
+Dismissing followers before connecting is recommended.

 ### Q: What is the recommended amount of players?